Navid200/xDrip/docs/Dexcom/NewG6TX_Activation.md

 [xDrip](../../README.md) >> [Features](../Features_page.md) >> [xDrip & Dexcom](../Dexcom_page.md) >> New G6 or Dexcom One transmitter activation

-When you first receive a new G6 or Dexcom One transmitter, it needs to be activated before it can be used.
+When you first receive a new G6 or Dexcom One transmitter, it needs to be activated before it can be used with xDrip or any other app or even a Dexcom receiver.
 This is to minimize the power consumption of a transmitter while it is still in the box.
 However, you should only activate a transmitter when you intend to use it.
 After you do, you will not be able to deactivate it.

 Snapping the transmitter into an inserted sensor will activate it.